eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 Commands can be sent following a *request/response* pattern or being *one-way*.

 For *Request/Response* commands, devices send their responses to commands by means of sending an MQTT *PUBLISH* message to a topic that is specific to the command that has been executed.
 The MQTT adapter accepts responses being published using either QoS 0 or QoS 1.

+The MQTT adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any command requests and responses.
+In case of incoming command requests from business applications, if the message limit is exceeded, the Adapter rejects the message with the reason `amqp:resource-limit-exceeded`.
+And for the incoming command responses from devices, the Adapter rejects the message and closes the connection to the client.

 The following sections define the topic filters/names to use for subscribing to and responding to commands.
 The following *shorthand* versions of topic path segments are supported: